 Alumni Achievement Award, 2014

-Howell grew up in a small, rural town in northern Michigan.
+Baker grew up in a small, rural town in northern Michigan.
 She attended Lawrence Tech thanks to a Buell Honor Scholarship, which changed her life.
-Howell has returned the favor, supporting students with the creation of the Elizabeth A. Howell Endowed Scholarship in Engineering.
+Baker has returned the favor, supporting students with the creation of the Elizabeth A. Howell Endowed Scholarship in Engineering.
 She also championed the establishment of the ITC Power Engineering Endowed Scholarship.

 Alumni Achievement Award, 1962